marcmagransdeabril/canonical-ubuntu-core-engineering-manager/README.md

 ## Instructions

-Solution can be found at [exercise1](https://github.com/marcmagransdeabril/canonical-ubuntu-core-engineering-manager/edit/main/exercise2) folder.
+The solution can be found at [exercise2](https://github.com/marcmagransdeabril/canonical-ubuntu-core-engineering-manager/edit/main/exercise2) folder.

 The Shred function can be found [shred.go](https://github.com/marcmagransdeabril/canonical-ubuntu-core-engineering-manager/edit/main/exercise2/shred.go) and a some tests at [shred_test.go](https://github.com/marcmagransdeabril/canonical-ubuntu-core-engineering-manager/edit/main/exercise2/shred_test.go)